Machine Head (band): The More Things Change... and The Burning Red (1996–2000)

 After touring for Burn My Eyes, Machine Head entered the studio on June 10, 1996, to record its second studio album, The More Things Change..., with Richardson producing and mixing for a second time.
 The band expected to release the album in October of that year, but its release was delayed due to McClain breaking his leg and problems with its recording, including guitar and vocal tracks being erased for no apparent reason and a protracted mixing process that lasted four months.
 The album was ultimately released on March 24, 1997, and debuted at number 138 on the Billboard 200 albums chart.
 By July 1998, the album had sold 400,000 copies worldwide.
 Machine Head toured in Europe with Napalm Death, Coal Chamber and Skinlab, then went on the first Ozzfest for the first tours in support of the album.

 The band's upward trajectory took a personal toll on the members, who individually began struggling with substance abuse and mental health issues; Mader showed up to a practice session late, high on methamphetamine, cursing at and insulting the band members; and quit the band later that day.
 Ahrue Luster replaced him and finished touring, while Mader toured with Soulfly in support of their self-titled debut album.

 After three years of touring and working with producer Ross Robinson, Machine Head released its third studio album, The Burning Red, on July 27, 1999.
 The band added new elements to its music, including rapping vocals, with Luster's influence moving the band in a more melodic direction.
 This album, along with the band's change in image and musical direction was highly criticized, with critics and fans alike accusing the band of "selling out".
 Nevertheless, McClain stated they weren't trying to sound like popular bands but "wanted to sound different".
 Rick Anderson of Allmusic stated Machine Head was "sounding a bit looser and less constricted musically than they have in the past".
 The Burning Red went on to become Machine Head's second best-selling album, and debuted at number 88 on the Billboard 200.

+The band then proceeded to perform on the Livin la Vida Loco tour with Coal Chamber, Slipknot, Amen and Dope.
+The tour caused tension between Machine Head and a then up-and-coming Slipknot when the latter's stage show of nine people struggled to physically fit on stage with the gear of the other headlining acts; additionally, Robinson―who signed Slipknot to his own label―gave a series of interviews criticizing Machine Head, which soured their relationship.
+The two bands would eventually reconcile after Slipknot's success became undeniable.